AliRezaJoodi/AVR_Projects/Control Systems_OnOff/README.md

 ## ON/OFF Control Systems
 It's a ON/OFF Temperature Controller.
 The outputs of this system are a heater and a cooler.
 It's an example for practice.
-So, We will fix the `setpoint` and `hystersis` variables.
+So, We use constant value for the `setpoint` and `hysteresis` variables.
 The value of these variables are:
 ``` c
 sp=25;